ivan-sincek/forbidden/README.md

 FORCE
     Force an HTTP method for all non-specific test cases -f, --force = GET | POST | CUSTOM | etc.
+HEADER
+    Specify any number of extra headers to send with requests Extra headers cannot override test headers
+    Semi-colon in e.g. 'Content-Type;' will expand to an empty header.
+    -H, --header = "Authorization: Bearer ey..." | Content-Type; | etc.
+COOKIE
+    Specify any number of extra cookies to send with requests Extra cookies cannot override test cookies
+    -b, --cookie = PHPSESSIONID=3301 | etc.
 IGNORE
     Filter out 200 OK false positive results with RegEx Spacing will be stripped